USS Allen (DD-66): World War II

 Following a brief period of service on the United States East Coast, Allen was reassigned to the Pacific Fleet as a unit of Destroyer Division (DesDiv) 80.
-By the time Allen returned to commission, the Pacific Fleet had been moved from its base on the United States West Coast to Pearl Harbor in Hawaii as a gesture to "restrain" the Japanese.
+By the time Allen returned to commission, the Pacific Fleet had been moved from its base on the United States West Coast to Pearl Harbor, Hawaii as a gesture to "restrain" the Japanese.
 Therefore, Allen moved to the Hawaiian base, whence she operated until the beginning of hostilities between the United States and Japan.

 On the morning of 7 December 1941, Allen was moored in East Loch to the northeast of Ford Island and just southeast of the hospital ship USS Solace.
-During the Japanese attack on the harbor that morning, she claimed to have assisted in downing three enemy planes.
+During the Japanese attack on the harbor that morning, it was claimed that Allen assisted in downing three enemy planes.

 Following the attack, Allen began duty escorting ships between islands of the Hawaiian chain and patrolling the area for enemy ships, primarily submarines.
 A primary training function of Allen during this period was to work up new submarine crews in penetrating ASW defensive positions, with Allen acting as the defender.
 This task is recorded in several histories of US submarine operations in the Pacific as their first actual action against a ship.
-She also made periodic round-trip voyages to the United States West Coast.
+On 4 June 1942, Allen was given orders to escort the submarine USS Nautilus to Midway Island.
+Upon arriving Allen was put into a defensive role, and provided anti-air defense and screens for other ships and aided in the defense of Midway Island itself.
+Although Allen did not have a major impact in the Battle of Midway Allen survived the encounter and returned to Pearl Harbor on 6 June.
+Allen also made periodic round-trip voyages to the United States West Coast.
 Such duty remained her occupation throughout World War II.

 In September 1945, Allen steamed from Hawaii to Philadelphia, where she was placed out of commission on 15 October 1945.
 Her name was struck from the Navy list on 1 November 1945, and she was sold to the Boston Metals Company, Baltimore, Maryland, on 26 September 1946 for scrapping.
 Being in service prior to the US entry into World War I, and serving through World War II, Allen was the longest-serving destroyer on the Naval Register when she was sold.